liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 `JsonElement` is actually an umbrella class to designate a generic JSON object.
 In reality, the object returned by the parsing function will belong to one of the descendents of this class, namely:

-- `JsonMap` if the parsed string corresponds to an associative map
+- `JsonMap` if the parsed string corresponds to an associative map.
-- `JsonList` if the parsed string corresponds to a list
+- `JsonList` if the parsed string corresponds to a list.
 - `JsonString`, `JsonNumber`, or `JsonBoolean` if the string parses to one of the primitive types.

 The contents of these objects can also be queried.
 For example, the following code extracts elements from the object `j` obtained previously, which is actually an instance of `JsonMap`: